steventimes/fpstreams/docs/index.md

 * **`Result`**: Error-handling container.
 * **`Collectors`**: Accumulation utilities (grouping, joining, summary stats).

+## Functional Coverage & Roadmap

+`fpstreams` already provides composable pipelines, collectors, and Option/Result containers, and there are clear next steps for additional combinators and richer statistics.
+There is also a candidate path to accelerate expensive calculations using a Rust extension module while keeping the Python API unchanged.
+See [Functional Coverage & Roadmap](roadmap.md) for the full assessment.

 ## Licence

 This project is licensed under the MIT License - see the LICENSE file for details.